tomlurge/visionion/README.md

 _flags_
-On closer inspection it became clear that most of the flags actually serve so little purpose that we will not use them in the visualization thereby trying to avoid visual clutter and distraction.
+On closer inspection it became clear that most of the flags actually serve so little purpose that we will not use them in the visualization thereby trying to avoid visual clutter and distraction and improve performance on teh backend.
 They will remain in the schema and will be imported into the Database but will not be aggregated.
-Only the flags "Fast", "Stable", "BadExit" and "Authority" will be aggregated for the following types of relays:
+Only the flags "Fast", "Stable" and "Authority" will be aggregated for the following types of relays:
-				Fast	Stable	BadExit	Authority
+				Fast	Stable	Authority
 	Guard		x		x
 	Middle		x		x
-	Exit		x		x		x
+	Exit		x		x
 	Directory 					x